Bihta: IT Park

 The Bihar government has acquired 25 acres of land for an IT park.
 In October 2018, Bihar's government approved Rs 38 crore for the acquisition of 33 acres of land for IT Park at Bihta as part of a Mega Industrial Park.
 IT giants, including Infosys, have shown interest for a plot near Bihta.
 Tata Consultancy Services (TCS) has already been assigned with the responsibility of developing a main data centre which will provide IT links to all government departments.
 The IT centre was formally launched in March 2013 on the premises of Beltron Bhawan.
 A regional centre of the National Institute of Electronics & Information Technology (NIELIT) will also be developed at Bihta.
 The land for the IT park has already been selected and bidding processes for selection of a consultancy company for promotion of the IT park has almost been completed.
+On 25th April 2025, the state's Information Technology Minister, Krishna Kumar Mantoo laid the foundation stone for two major companies—Lexa Lighting Technology Private Limited and Benchmark Infotech park in Sikandarpur village, Bihta.
+Sanjivani Media and Technologies Private Limited has been allotted land for Data Center, Call Center and Film Editing and Digital Processing Unit.
 NEECH Technology of Kolkata is engaged in collecting data for social and caste censuses in Bihar, and HP Education Services is engaged in providing IT skill development courses.